stapler/netbeans-stapler-plugin/README.md

 [Plugin Portal downloads](http://plugins.netbeans.org/plugin/43938/)

+Upcoming in 1.6:
+* Always using the latest available version of the Jenkins plugin archetype.

 Implemented in 1.5:
 * `*.jelly` tabs display the simple name of the corresponding model, e.g. `index.jelly [HelloWorldBuilder]`
 * `*.jelly` did not show _History_ tab, and did not correctly display updated VCS modification status